 The month of love.
 The month of romance.
-The month of roses, chocolates and romantic candlelit dinners.
-February is known for loading the stores with speciality gifts, beautiful bouquets and heart melting cards.
-Red, pink and hearts fill the aisles reminding us that it’s almost Valentine’s Day!!!
+The month of roses, chocolates, and romantic candlelit dinners.
+February is known for loading the stores with specialty gifts, beautiful bouquets, and heart-melting cards.
+Red, pink, and hearts fill the aisles reminding us that it’s almost Valentine’s Day!!!

 What a fun holiday…if you have a guy!
 For the rest of us, Valentine’s Day is known as none other than, “Singles Awareness Day.”
 The day we are confronted with the fact that we are still single.